 Try not to force your baby or make it a negative experience for him; You can implement a reward system to enforce the potty training.
 Soon, your baby will be potty trained and will use the potty every night before nap time.

 Tip 4: Go commando

 Your child probably poops herself because she knows the diaper or other protective clothing will be there to catch it.
 If your baby begins to get too comfortable pooping themselves because they know you’d be right there to clean their mess up, you can Go Commando.

-Remove your toddlers’ diaper and let them move around without it; Toddlers hate the feeling of discomfort that comes with soiling themselves, so when there is nothing to help poop things together, they’ll definitely learn to control themselves.
+Remove your toddler’s diaper and let them move around without it; Toddlers hate the discomfort of soiling themselves, so when there is nothing to help poop things together, they’ll learn to control themselves.

-This method can work hand-in-hand with potty training except that you can replace normal diapers with pull-ups (so that your baby can pull their underwear up and down themselves).
-The only disadvantage, however, is that your baby will start pooping in pull-ups before he learns to use his potty.
+This method can work hand-in-hand with potty training, except that you can replace normal diapers with pull-ups (so your baby can pull their underwear up and down themselves).
+However, the only disadvantage is that your baby will start pooping in pull-ups before he learns to use his potty.

 Tip 5: Put a potty in your toddlers’ room

-If you place a potty in your toddler’s room where they can see and easily reach it, they’d wake up to use it when they need to poop.
+If you place a potty in your toddler’s room where they can see and easily reach it, they will wake up to use it when they need to poop.

 This method can work hand in hand with the Go Commando method and helps to support potty training.